 - Waikanae to Wellington

-- o Otaki
+- Otaki

-- o Levin
+- Levin

-- o Palmerston North
+- Palmerston North

 - Upper Hutt to Wellington

-- o Maymorn
+- Maymorn

-- o Masterton.
+- Masterton.

 It is anticipated that the 'shuttle' services will operate to a regular (not 'clock-face') timetable, in order to optimise transfers at the outer lying inter-change stations.